NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 - `${processstart}` - Process Start Time with support for Format and Culture (New in NLog v6.2).
 - `${gc:WorkingSet}` - Process Memory Working Set (New in NLog v6.2).

-NET11 includes optimizations for the .NET `Process` class, which further reduces the AOT build filesize.
+NET11 includes additional AOT optimizations for the .NET `Process` class, which further reduces the AOT build filesize.

 If process information is needed that is not provided by the existing LayoutRenderers, a [custom LayoutRenderer](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-layout-renderer) can be registered.